(252 results) Chef Meg's Original Recipes

 This meal is fast and fun, a great way to spice up a dull morning and bring a brunch favorite to the work week.

-Creamy cole slaw pairs well with fried chicken, but who needs all that mayo?
+Creamy slaw pairs well with fried chicken, but who needs all that mayo?
 This one uses Greek yogurt and a healthier mayo, plus a few other secret ingredients.

 You will think you are dining in a screened in-porch with the colonel as your host when you bite into this pan-fried chicken.